-For 2012 and beyond, the number of students allowed from each school has changed.
+The number of students allowed from each school is:

 - Each participating high school can send a maximum of 20 students enrolled in Algebra or above.